tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * Remember that the purpose of today's class isn't just to teach students how to make interactive plots, but how to use them in order to tell stories, which users can take a deep dive into with the interactive widgets provided by PyViz's technologies.

-* Please refer to our [Student FAQ](../../../06-Instructor-Resources/README.md) for answers to questions frequently asked by students of this program.
-If you have any recommendations for additional questions, feel free to log an issue or a pull request with your desired additions.

 * Have your TAs keep track of the time with the [Time Tracker](TimeTracker.xlsx).

 ### Sample Class Video (Highly Recommended)